 Social engagement is central to Helen’s practice where she aims to promote positive change by involving and empowering individuals and groups that may not ordinarily participate in artistic activities, particularly those disadvantaged by disability, ill health and caring responsibilities.

-Helen utilises a range of processes, frequently using an archaeological approach employing found objects in collage, assemblage and ‘Cabinets of Curiosities’, ordering and re-presenting them as a means of investigating, reflecting and communicating contemporary and historical locations, structures and issues.
+Helen utilises a range of processes, frequently using an archaeological approach employing found objects and things in collage, assemblage and ‘Cabinets of Curiosities’, ordering and re-presenting them as a means of investigating, reflecting and communicating contemporary and historical locations, structures and issues.

 Helen is based at the Ruskin Glass Centre where she has a studio and is studying for an MA in Art and Social Practice with the University of Highlands and Islands, Shetland College.
 She is also a qualified social worker, an Associate Member of Artists Workhouse in Studley, Warwickshire and a volunteer Diversity and Access Advisor for the Ort Gallery in Birmingham.

 Ruskin Glass Centre